 The Blue Heaven milkshake is an all-Australian invention, but its origins are unknown.
 What we do know is that the artificial colour known as Brilliant Blue FCF (133) was first made in 1929 and subsequently approved for use in foods.
 Mixed with vanilla and raspberry flavours, and sugar, it became the basis of an Australian favourite.
 More

-The Australian government set up the Wine Overseas Marketing Board (from 1936 the Australian Wine Board) financed by a levy on all grapes used for the manufacture of wine, brandy and spirit used for fortifying wine.
+In 1929 the Australian government set up the Wine Overseas Marketing Board.
+It was financed by a levy on all grapes used for the manufacture of wine, brandy and spirit used for fortifying wine.
+In 1936 it became known as the Australian Wine Board.
 Between 1925 and 1939 Australia exported an average of 2.8 million gallons (12.6 million litres) of wine to Britain annually, which was about 20 percent of Britain’s total wine imports for that period.
+More

 In an article in The Telegraph, Brisbane, in 1929, Margaret Cullen wrote about Robert Walsh’s Redcliffe garden where avocados were among the tropical and sub -tropical fruits being grown.
 She described the fruit, explained its history (omitting to say that the Aztec word for avocado, ahuacatl, also means “testicle”), and wrote that: ‘They are superb served as a salad (with or without other raw ingredients), with a mayonnaise dressing.
 Spread on toast or water biscuits and lightly peppered and salted they make a delicious “savoury.”’
 Her article is likely the earliest mention of avocado on toast.
 More